Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in the New York/New Jersey metro; private extensions are available.
+Direct Cloud On-Ramps0 – as of September 2025The nearest hub is New York City; private network extensions are available.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is limited within the state.
-Most network interconnection is handled through private peering arrangements within carrier-neutral data centers or by connecting to the rich ecosystem of IXPs in New York City.
+Internet Exchange Points (IXPs) Public peering is not a major feature of the Connecticut market.
+Most network interconnection is handled through private peering arrangements or via the dense ecosystem of IXPs in nearby New York City.

 Power Analysis